jimbasilio/SpringBoot/README.md

 * MVC JSON RPC
     * works
 * Simple angular frontend
+* MVC integration tests
+* protractor tests
+* jUnit tests

 NOTES:
 * don't seem to have to use spring.datasource.driverClassName in properties files.  only need spring.jpa.database-platform.  hsqldb worked fine with both specified, but h2 didn't ... removing it and both worked.  don't understand the autoconfig magic here but works fine.
+* painful lesson learned.  on ubuntu you can't have 'node' and 'nodejs' installed or bower (and probably other things) won't work.  'sudo apt-get autoremove node' and everything should work.  (https://github.com/bower/bower/issues/475)